 High prolactin (PRL)

 Frequently, hypothyroid women have high prolactin levels.
 Prolactin is what signals breast development and milk production during pregnancy.
 High prolactin lowers FSH, so follicles don’t develop well.
+Some women with high prolactin skip periods (amenorrhea).

 Adolescent girls: delayed OR early puberty onset